BolajiAyodeji/inspireNuggetsSlackBot/README.md

 A simple Slackbot that displays random inspiring techie quotes and jokes for developers/designers :zap: <br>
 > This bot is powered by the original [inspireNuggets Chrome Browser Extension](https://github.com/BolajiAyodeji/inspireNuggets) quotes and [Chuck Norris Jokes API](https://api.chucknorris.io/)

+> I wrote an article on how I built this [here](https://www.bolajiayodeji.com/building-a-slackbot-with-node-js-and-slackbots-js/)

 </div>

 # Setup